Chart Color Schemes

 Reynella East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of Reynella East is around 2,067, reflecting an increase of 77 people since the 2021 Census.
-This growth represents a 3.9% increase from the previous population count of 1,990.
-The current resident population estimate of 2,059 was determined by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 1,531 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Reynella East's growth rate of 3.9% since the census positions it competitively with other SA3 areas, being within 2.5 percentage points of the average growth rate for such areas.
-The primary driver of population growth in the suburb was overseas migration, contributing approximately 51.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Reynella East as of May 2026 is around 2,034.
+This reflects an increase of 44 people (2.2%) since the 2021 Census, which reported a population of 1,990 people.
+The change is inferred from the resident population of 2,032 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and address validation since the Census date.
+This level of population equates to a density ratio of 1,506 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to aggregated SA2-level projections, Reynella East is expected to grow by approximately 205 persons to reach the year 2041, reflecting an increase of 10.7% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected for Reynella East, with an estimated growth of 178 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 8.7% in total over the 16 years.

 Frequently Asked Questions - Population